 Meanwhile, Tom, Birdy, Jackie and Niamh start to compile evidence that suggests Goliath must be serving on the very same force as they are.
 Tom allies himself with Tori, and they start working together to point the finger at another officer.

 There's an all-star cast attached to Bloodlands, with plenty of great names starring opposite James Nesbitt.
-Speaking about the opportunity, Nesbitt said: “It’s great to be back making a drama in and about Northern Ireland, which now has a film and television industry as good as any in the world.
+Speaking about the opportunity before it got underway, Nesbitt said: “It’s great to be back making a drama in and about Northern Ireland, which now has a film and television industry as good as any in the world.

 - James Nesbitt (The Missing, Cold Feet)